xamantra/momentum/docs/momentum-controller.md

 - Category: `Method`
 - Return Type: `void`

 Should be called inside stateful widgets.
 Used for listening to model updates and react to it.
-This requires `MomentumState` so that momentum can automatically dispose the listeners for you.
+This requires `MomentumState` so that momentum can automatically dispose of the listeners for you.
 When `model.update(...)` is called, the `invoke` function parameter will be executed.
 ```dart
 class _ExampleState extends MomentumState<ExampleWidget> {